noahhefner/website/content/posts/python-containerization/index.md

 - Listens for a message from RabbitMQ
 - Upon consuming a message, write the message and a timestamp to a MongoDB database

-This program is a bit contrived, but the important part is that it makes use of several dependencies that will need to be resolved before run time:
+This program is a bit contrived, but the important part is that it makes use of several dependencies that will need to be resolved before run time.

 - The `pika` package is used for interacting with a RabbitMQ server
 - The `pymongo` package is used for writing to a MongoDB database